theWaffler/HellDivers-2-MacroPad/README.md

 # HellDivers-2-MacroPad

-This is still a work in progress and there are still some bugs that need to be addressed.
+Work in progress and there are still some bugs that need to be addressed.

 #### **Known bugs**
 * Plugging the macro pad triggers all the key sequences